-27 Licensee must get permission to fossick on occupied land etc.
+27 Permission required to fossick on particular land

-- (1) A licensee must not fossick- - (a) on occupied land (other than a road reserve, designated fossicking land or a fossicking area) without the owner's written permission; or - (b) on land to which a mining claim or mining lease applies without the claim or lease holder's written permission; or - (c) on land where a person may take quarry materials under a quarry materials permit without the permit holder's written permission; or - (d) on land the subject of an exclusive possession determination without the written permission of the native title holders for the determination.
+- (1) A licensee must not fossick- - (a) on occupied land (other than a road reserve, designated fossicking land or a fossicking area) without the owner's written permission; or - (b) on land to which a mining claim or mining lease applies without the claim or lease holder's written permission; or - (c) on land the subject of an application for a mining lease under the Mineral Resources Act 1989 without the applicant's written permission; or - (d) on land where a person may take quarry materials under a quarry materials permit without the permit holder's written permission; or - (e) on land the subject of an exclusive possession determination without the written permission of the native title holders for the determination.

-- (2) Permission under subsection (1)- - (a) may be given on conditions; and - (b) must be written on or attached to the licensee's licence. - (3) If the owner, claim, lease or permit holder, or native title holder, (the permitter) withdraws the permission, the permitter must give a licensee on the land reasonable written notice of its withdrawal.
+- (2) Permission under subsection (1)-

+- (a) may be given on conditions; and

+- (b) must be written on or attached to the licensee's licence.